tinoh9/crack-code-rs/problem-1/README.md

-# 🏝️ Number of islands
+# 🏝️ Problem 1: Number of islands

 You have a map based off a grid of size X by Y. Each grid cell is either marked as land or sea.
 Assuming all around the grid is sea, your job is to calculate the number of islands on the map.